OpenTranslationBible/open-bible/en-GB/24.Jeremiah/md/jeremiah-46.md

 The nations have heard of your shame; your cries fill the earth.
 One warrior has stumbled over another; both have fallen down together.”

 ## Jeremiah 46:13
-This is the message the Lord gave to Jeremiah the prophet about the arrival of Nebuchadnezzar king of Babylon to attack Egypt:
+This is the word the Lord gave to Jeremiah the prophet about the arrival of Nebuchadnezzar king of Babylon to attack Egypt:

 ## Jeremiah 46:14
 “Announce this in Egypt, and proclaim it in Migdol; declare it also in Memphis and Tahpanhes: ‘Take your positions and prepare, for the sword devours those around you.’